 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are and medians levels or in their upper percentile ranges for this time of year.
 Most of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.72, 19.35, and 17.45 feet, all above the fourteen feet agricultural cut-off.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.91, 19.66, and 17.58 feet, all above the fourteen feet agricultural cut-off.
 Most of the UEC surficial aquifer wells are also in their upper percentile ranges for this time of year.
-Surface and groundwater levels increased in about fifty percent of the Lower East Coast (LEC) stations over the past week.
-The majority of the Biscayne aquifer monitor wells are in their median or upper percentile ranges at this time.
+Surface and groundwater levels decreased in most of the Lower East Coast (LEC) stations over the past week.
+Approximately half of the Biscayne aquifer monitor wells are in the upper percentile range at this time, with the remainder split between median levels and the lower percentile ranges.

 Overall, conditions have remained stable in the Lower West Coast (LWC).
 Groundwater levels increased across most of the region over the last seven days.
-Approximately forty percent of the wells in the Surficial aquifer are in the upper percentile ranges for this time of year, with the remainder at median levels.
-About forty percent of the Lower Tamiami aquifer wells are also in the upper percentile ranges, forty percent are at levels with the remainder in the lower percentile ranges.
-Approximately seventy percent of the Sandstone aquifer monitor wells are at median levels for this time of year, with the remainder in the lower percentile ranges.
+Approximately one third of the wells in the Surficial aquifer are in the upper percentile ranges for this time of year, with the remainder at median levels.
+About fifty percent of the Lower Tamiami aquifer wells are also in the upper percentile ranges, and fifty percent are at levels median levels.
+Approximately two thirds of the Sandstone aquifer monitor wells are at median levels for this time of year, with the remainder in the upper percentile ranges.
 About one third of the Mid-Hawthorn aquifer monitor wells are at median levels, with the remainder split between the upper and lower percentile ranges.
 Figure 1 summarizes current water level conditions.

-Explanation - Percentile classes (symbol color based on most recent measurement Wells l • • • • • 2 - Low <10 10-24 25-75 76-90 >90 l Carla Not Ranked Not Not Continuous Periodic Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High M renodic Neasurements
+Explanation - Percentile classes (symbol color based on most recent measurement) • • • • • 2 - Low <10 10-24 25-75 76-90 >90 High gh Not Ranked Δ Continuous Periodic Low Much Below Normal Below Normal Normal Above Normal Much Above Normal leasurements